SAMMiCA/ChangeSim/data.md

 ### Depth image

 The color images are stored as 640x480 8-bit RGB images in PNG format.

 The unit of the depth value is meter.

 * Load the depth image:
 ```
 import numpy as np
-depth = np.load(FILENAME)
+img = cv2.imread(FILENAME)

 # change to disparity image
 disparity = 80.0 / depth
 ```

-### Segmentation image
+### Semantic segmentation image

 The segmentation images are saved as a uint8 numpy array.
-AirSim assigns value 0 to 255 to each mesh available in the environment.

 [More details](https://github.com/microsoft/AirSim/blob/master/docs/image_apis.md#segmentation)